web-platform-tests/rfcs/rfcs/testdriver-features.md

 The query parameter `feature` takes a single value, which is a string representing a feature name.
 Feature names are compared by case-sensitive string matching.
 Multiple features are represented as multiple `feature` parameters for example `testdriver.js?feature=bidi&feature=SOME_OTHER_FEATURE`.
 This RFC only defines the `bidi` feature; future RFCs may add additional features.

-An implementation may define extension query parameters or features.
-These parameters or features must have a single colon ":" character.
+An implementation may define extension features.
+These features must have a single colon ":" character.
 The part before the colon is the prefix; this is typically the same for all extensions specific to a given implementation and should be unique for a given implementation.
-For example `testdriver.js?feature=VENDOR_PREFIX:VENDOR_SPECIFIC_FEATURE&VENDOR_PREFIX:VENDOR_SPECIFIC_QUERY_PARAMETER=some_value`.
+For example `testdriver.js?feature=VENDOR_PREFIX:VENDOR_SPECIFIC_FEATURE`.

 This approach is preferable over the [RFC 212](https://github.com/web-platform-tests/rfcs/pull/212), as it is more ergonomic and supports future extensions ergonomically.
 The list of supported features can be extended when required.